jasonlewis/basset/README.md

 ~~~~
 Basset::styles('example', function($basset)
 {
-	$basset->add('normalize', 'css/normalize.css')
-		   ->add('website', 'css/website.css')
+	$basset->add('website', 'website.css')
 		   ->compress();
 });
 ~~~~

 **Read before your compressing your assets!**

 When developing a local application there is no need to be compressing assets.
 When your application becomes live that's when compression should be used and only in conjunction with caching.
+You may like to enable this along with **compiling**.

-## Caching
+## Compiling
-Basset uses Laravel's inbuilt caching mechanisms, so the settings you have defined there will apply to Basset.
-Caching can be enabled globally in the configuration file or on a per asset basis.
+When developing an application it can be handy to enable compiling in conjunction with compression.
+Before rendering your assets Basset will determine whether or not the assets need to be recompiled again by checking when your files were last modified.
+If you recently made a change since the assets were compiled last, Basset will recompile your assets for you.
+Compiling can be enabled in the configuration file or on a per asset basis.

 ~~~~
-Basset::inline('assets')->add('template', 'css/template.css')->remember();
+Basset::inline('assets')->add('template', 'template.css')->compile();
 ~~~~

 Or for your routes: